kevindewalt/oldkevindewalt.github.io/_drafts/hire-coaches-to-do-saas-onboarding.markdown

 This is a mistake.

-## The #1 goal in onboarding is creating the customer will to change behavior
+## The #1 goal in onboarding is creating the "will" in the customer to change behavior

 After a year or two of steady growth most SaaS apps begin to mature and product issues (design, usability, features, etc.) are no longer barriers to customer adoption.

 Instead, the customers’ unwillingness to change behavior is the primary adoption barrier.

 For instance, LessAccounting did a great job of introducing a better product than Quickbooks for small businesses.
 But the first time I tried LessAccounting I had a difficult time understanding how to enter expenses because I wasn’t used to dealing with a different way to think of accounting.
 I bailed on the product simply because I didn’t want to learn a new way to work.